rabyj/epigeec/README.md

 A galaxy implementation including thousands of pre-computed public datasets is availalble at http://epigeec.genap.ca/galaxy/ and also includes support for the WIG format and Spearman correlation(coming soon to command line version).
 It also offers [tools](https://bitbucket.org/labjacquespe/epigeec_analysis/src/master/) for further annotation and analysis of the matrix files created by epiGeEC.

+Please refer to the following paper for a description of epiGeEC : https://academic.oup.com/bioinformatics/article/35/4/674/5058096

 ### Installation
 - - - -
 Linux/x64 is the only OS currently supported